vishwanathtec/.github/profile/README.md

 <h1 align="center">Vishwanath Tec Systems (VTS)</h1>

 <p align="center">
-  Building open-source Linux and web software — crafted with <b>privacy</b>, <b>simplicity</b>, and <b>performance</b> in mind.
+  Building open source Linux and web software with a focus on <b>privacy</b>, <b>simplicity</b>, and <b>performance</b>.
 </p>

 ---

 ### 🌐 About

-**Vishwanath Tec Systems (VTS)** is a registered technology firm based in Lucknow, India, focused on creating privacy-first software, developer tools, and open-web utilities.
+**Vishwanath Tec Systems (VTS)** is a registered technology firm based in Lucknow, India.
+We create privacy-focused software, developer tools, and open web utilities designed to make technology clear, reliable, and accessible.
-From desktop applications to browser-based platforms, every project is designed around one core principle:
+From desktop applications to browser-based platforms, every project follows one core principle:

-> 💡 *Software should empower the user — not exploit them.*
+> *Software should empower the user, not exploit them.*

 As the parent organization behind **[SHRTX](https://shrtx.in)** and **[AV Techguides](https://avtechguides.com)**, VTS combines innovation with reliability to build practical digital ecosystems for everyday use.